diskoverdata/diskover-docs/source_files/index_management_elasticsearch.md

 Indices can be managed by policy and manually with Elasticsearch.

+>Note: For AWS ES/OpenSearch see Index State Management on AWS ES/OpenSearch below.

 #### Elasticsearch Index Lifecycle Management

 You can create and apply Index Lifecycle Management (ILM) policies to automatically manage your Diskover indices according to your performance, resiliency, and retention requirements.